 That divorce sits with the court for the statutorily mandated time frame, after which the divorce decree is issued and the divorce becomes final; the two parties go their ways.
 That, in a nutshell, is an uncontested divorce.
 These are wonderful for parties that are getting divorced because one party walks away with everything that they want and the other party doesn’t contest it.
 They even have some agreement to it.

 Where uncontested divorces become an issue is later on down the line, when the person could possibly have second thoughts about what they did not contest.
 In some of those matters, you have to attempt to bring those matters up again, but those are the least expensive divorces and there’s a fine line of that process through courts here in Arizona.
 If you feel like you’re facing an uncontested divorce, you should file a jury case, maybe pro se and you haven’t received any responses, come sit down and talk to a lawyer.
 You very well could have missed some points in the divorce and once it’s signed off on, some of those issues are more difficult to bring back up to the court.

 You want to sit down and talk with an experienced divorce lawyer, just to review it and make sure that you are not giving up some rights that you are not going to be able to revive later on or the petitioner didn’t miss some points so that once the divorce becomes final, you have all of your Ts cross and Is dotted.

 Are you considering divorce and have questions about whether uncontested divorce is right for you?
 Contact our dedicated Phoenix divorce lawyers for a free confidential consultation.

 Out of Town Legal Resources

-These Jamestown Divorce Lawyers have done a great job creating educational content.
-If you need help with a divorce claim in Jamestown, we recommend you take a look at their website.
+This Stillwater Family Law Attorney has done a great job creating educational content.
+If you need help with a family law claim in Stillwater, we recommend you take a look at their website.